In political news, Anthony Albanese has become Australia's 31st Prime Minister.

 "There are no third parties involved."

-Despite the split, Mr Albanese thanked his ex-wife at his first press conference as Labor leader.
+Even after their split, Mr Albanese thanked his ex-wife at his first press conference as Labor leader.

 "Our relationship has changed, but I have nothing but best wishes for her future."